D. W. Frydendall

 D. W. Frydendall is a comic book artist best known for his horror art.
 Born in Los Angeles he grew up in Arcadia, a suburb outside of Pasadena, California.
 At an early age he showed an aptitude at drawing creatures such as the Wolfman.
 In interviews he claims he was a "strange" child.
 D.W. was highly influenced by illustrator Harry Clarke's art in an illustrated book of Edgar Allan Poe's writings.

 Comic and illustration work

 D. W. Frydendall is currently based in Los Angeles.
 His first work Catseye Agency was published by Rip Off Press in 1991.
 His work has been in White Wolf Games The World of Darkness series, The Haunted Mansion (comic) by Slave Labor Graphics and Satans 3-Ring Circus of Evil.
 He's a regular artist for Girls and Corpses Magazine.
+He also contributed to Creepy from Dark Horse Comics.
 In 2005 he released a collection of his pen and ink works entitled "The Creeps" from Burnside Publications.